 Statutory Provisions: 18 U.S.C. §§ 842(a), (h), (i), 844(b).
+For additional statutory provision(s), see Appendix A (Statutory Index).

 1. "A person prohibited from receiving explosives under 18 U.S.C. § 842(i)" is anyone who is under indictment for or has been convicted of a crime punishable by imprisonment for more than one year; who is a fugitive from justice; who is an unlawful user of or addicted to marihuana, any depressant or stimulant or narcotic drug; or who has been adjudicated as a mental defective or has been committed to a mental institution.